 Lake Blue Ridge Dam is one of the largest earth dams in North America.
-There is an information kiosk on top of the dam on Old Highway 76, along with picnic and viewing area.
-Below the dam is a good access point for launching canoes and for trout fishing.
+There is an information kiosk on top of the dam on Old Highway 76.
+Lake Blue Ridge Dam Recreation area has picnic tables, benches and is handicap accessible.
+There are beautiful views of the lake from this area.
+Below the dam is a good access point for launching canoes or kayaks and for trout fishing.

 Directions: From the intersection of Hwy 5 and Hwy 515 travel northeast for .7 miles to Windy Ridge Road and turn right.
 Turn left at the end onto Old Highway 76 and go 1.7 miles to the dam.

 Also located on Old Highway 76, the marina offers boat sales and storage, pontoon, kayak and paddle board rentals, boat ramp, marina store and bar & grill.
 For information, call 706-632-2618.